Stuycs-K/final-project-10-rojas-cessan-walkupj/WORKLOG.md

 ### 5/31

-Submitted current game to demo branch
+Submitted current game to demo branch.
-Experimenting with gravity and improved player movement in separate file
+Experimenting with gravity and improved player movement in separate file.

 ### 6/1

-Furthered platforming on separate files, now can interact with platforms, bugs with jumping Cleaned code and death by jump bug for demo
+Furthered platforming on separate files, now can interact with platforms, bugs with jumping.
+Cleaned code and death by jump bug for demo.

 ### 6/4